Join me on Twitter

 2 responses to “Disability in Colombia: Definition, Laws, Employment and Social Status”

-1. Avatar Emily Stainton says:
+1. Emily Stainton says:

 please make sure you are spelling Colombia correctly in the ENTIRE article.
 You lose all creditability when the country is not spelled correctly.
 Please edit.